nxp-imx/imx-smw/Documentations/user_guide/user_guide.md

 SMW TEE subsystem validation).

-To create a simple OPTEE TA using the provided static TA library, the TA project present in the SMW test suite folder `tests/tee/ta/` can be re-used.
+To create a simple OPTEE TA using the provided static TA library, the TA project present in the SMW subsystem folder `core/subsystems/tee/ta/` can be re-used.

 <pre>
 <span style="color:orange">ta</span>